vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV I. 1172.
 Bhaimi-ekādaśī-when on M. śu.
 11 there is Moon in Mrgasirsa

-naksatra, one should observe fast and on 12th the performer should be sattili i. e. he should bathe with water mixed with sesame, rub sesame paste on his body, offer sesame in fire, drink water mixed with sesame, make gift of sesame and eat them; if a person fasts on this ekādaśī called 'Bhima tithi' he reaches Visnuloka; Ekādaśītattva p.
+naksatra, one should observe fast and on 12th the performer should be sattili i. e. he should bathe with water mixed with sesame, rub sesame paste on his body, offer sesame in fire, drink water mixed with sesame, make gift of sesame and eat them; if a person fasts on this ekādaśī called 'Bhima tithi' he reaches Viṣṇuloka; Ekādaśītattva p.
 101, TT

 113–114, VKK 504.
 Bhairavajayantı-K. kr.
 8 is known as Kālāstami; fast on that